Wilfred/bfc/README.md

 ## Portability

+bfc assumes a word size of 32 bits, so you may get compilation errors on 64-bit environments.

 bfc considers cells to be single bytes, and arithmetic wraps around.
 As a result, `-` sets cell #0 to 255.